MinchinWeb/minchin.pelican.readers.microblog/README.rst

 .. use the ".. data::" directive here for Sphinx output, but on GitHub, that just causes everything to disappear

+MICROBLOG_APPEND_HASHTAGS = True
+   Tags gets appended towards the end of a micro blog post as hashtags tags by default.
 MICROBLOG_CATEGORY = "µ"
    Default category for your micro blog posts.
 It could be overriden by the metadata on top of individual posts.
 MICROBLOG_FOLDER = "micro"
    Folder containing your micro blog posts, relative to your content root folder.